nirdeshkumar02/Ansible-Learning/README.md

     - Inside the Playbook
     - Refrence the outside variable file to the playbook
     - Using ansible cli `ansible-playbook playbook-3.yaml -e "version=1.0.0 location=/home/ubuntu"`
+4. project-vars file used to provide variable value from outside the playbook

-Ref - Ansible-Learning/playbook-3.yaml
+Ref - nodejs-app-1.0.0.tgz as zip file to deploy node app Ref - Ansible-Learning/playbook-3.yaml

 ## Automate Nexus Deployment